Kaveri Priyam

 Kaveri Priyam (born 22 October) is an Indian actress who primarily works in Hindi television.
 She is best known for her portrayals of Kuhu Maheshwari Rajvansh in Yeh Rishtey Hain Pyaar Ke and Dr. Monami Mahajan in Ziddi Dil Maane Na.
-She was last seen as Amrita in Sony SAB's Dil Diyaan Gallaan.
+She was last seen as Amrita in Dil Diyaan Gallan.

 Early life

 Kaveri Priyam was born on 22 October in Bokaro, Jharkhand.
 She did her schooling from Bokaro's St. Xavier School and graduated from Vellore Institute of Technology, Vellore.
 After completing her studies, she came to Mumbai and started her career as a model by doing print shoots and advertisements.
 She has a younger brother, Ritesh Anand with whom she runs a restaurant Konkan Chilly in Mumbai.